-Forth and Tay Navigation Service is manned 24 hours a day, 365 days a year by five fully qualified Assistant Harbour Masters and six fully qualified VTS Officers.
+Forth and Tay Navigation Service is manned 24 hours a day, 365 days a year by five fully qualified Assistant Harbour Masters and five fully qualified VTS Officers.
 The service they provide includes radar surveillance of the Tay Estuary from the Eastern Port Limits.
 Their duties include enforcement of the Tay Navigation Byelaws.
 These ensure a safe and speedy passage of all commercial and naval shipping from sea to port and back to sea again.

 The Port of Dundee monitors shipping with AIS, CCTV, VHF and Radar.
 One radar covers the Tay Estuary and is located at Buddon Ness on the North shore of the river.
 In addition, Forth and Tay Navigation Service personnel monitor meteorological and tide stations located at 2 strategic positions on the Tay and maintain and update an Integrated Port Operating System (IPOS) that records all details of ship voyages in the estuary.
-Both radar picture and IPOS database can be viewed and accessed by the Harbour Masters and also by Dundee Pilots in Dundee Harbour Office.